wchance/fintechhw1/README.md

 <!-- Who is the company's intended customer? -->
 *  The intended customers are enterprises, institutions, and individual investors.
 <!-- Is there any information about the market size of this set of customers? -->
 *   U.S. crypto exchanges made an estimated **$1 billion** in trade fee revenue in 2019.
-[4]
+[4]  As the price of cryptocurrency increases the percentage based fee follows suit and allows for these type of companies to earn more with no additional
 <!-- What solution does this company offer that their competitors do not or cannot offer? -->
 *   An Institutional grade alternative settlement solution and stablecoin as a service.
 <!-- What is the unfair advantage they utilize? -->
-*  **Paxos is a New York State-chartered trust company regulated by New York State Department of Financial Services (NYDFS).
-Paxos is subject to a higher level of regulatory oversight, providing customer the trust that there funds are held securely**.
+*  Paxos is a New York State-chartered trust company regulated by New York State Department of Financial Services (NYDFS).
+Paxos is **subject to a higher level of regulatory oversight, providing customer the trust that there funds are held securely**.
 [7]
 <!-- Which technologies are they currently using, and how are they implementing them? -->
 *  They are using blockchain to settle public securities in a private blockchain and provide stablecoin as a service in a public blockchain.

 ## **Landscape**
 <!-- What domain of the financial industry is the company in? -->